KingPsychopath/GameON-Staff-Protocol/README.md

 However, pull requests coming from third parties can be useful to understand context, discuss changes directly where they will happen and keep changes accountable.

-Official change proposals from the GameON team will be opened as pull requests as they become publicy available.
+Official change proposals from the GameON team will be opened as pull requests as they become publically available.

 ## License